What Is High-Risk Life Insurance and Who Needs It?

 Guaranteed issue life insurance is worth it in specific situations – primarily when every other option has been exhausted.
 If you have a terminal diagnosis, have been declined by multiple insurers, or have a condition so severe that no standard or simplified issue policy will approve you, guaranteed issue provides a path to at least some coverage.

-Coverage limits are also restrictive — most policies cap out between $25,000 and $50,000, which is rarely enough to replace income, pay off a mortgage, or fund long-term family expenses.
-For final expense planning or to cover burial costs, however, a guaranteed issue policy can serve a legitimate and meaningful purpose.
+Coverage limits are also restrictive – most policies cap out between $25,000 and $50,000, which is rarely enough to replace income, pay off a mortgage, or fund long-term family expenses.
+For final expense planning or to cover burial costs, a guaranteed issue policy can serve a legitimate and meaningful purpose.

 Have Questions About Coverage?

-Call (855) 508-5008 for guidance tailored to your needs, or explore our life insurance calculators to estimate coverage and budget ranges.
+Or use our life insurance calculators to estimate coverage and budget ranges.

 Leave a Comment